 1. “There are no problems, only opportunities.”

 Yes, problems do come up, and denying them doesn’t make them go away.
-Although the phrase is often used to encourage team members to think more creatively, it can also communicate that the leader isn’t willing to listen when there are real challenges to overcome.
-It makes the leader look out of touch and weak.
+Although this phrase may be used to encourage team members, it can also communicate that the leader isn’t willing to listen when there are real challenges to overcome.
+It makes the leader look out of touch with the needs of their team.

 The fix: Always be willing to listen to your employees, and ensure they know it.
-The result will be employees who are much more willing to tackle challenges and bring you solutions.
+The result may be employees who are much more willing to tackle challenges and bring you solutions.

-2. “Don’t do anything without asking me first.”
+2. Leaders should never say, “Don’t do anything without asking me first.”

-Unless someone is new to a job, micromanaging their every step not only hinders their growth, but is just as unproductive for the leader.
-When leaders micromanage everything, they bottleneck the process and lower employee morale.
-Employees are productive when they have meaningful work and the resources and authority to do their job.
+Unless someone is new to a job, micromanaging their every step hinders their performance and harms productivity.
+When leaders micromanage everything, they bottleneck the process and lower employee morale and motivation.
+Employees are happier and more productive when they have meaningful work and the autonomy to do their job.

-The fix: Instead of micromanaging, clarify expectations ahead of time, check on employees appropriate to their training and ability, and follow up with feedback on how they are doing.
+The fix: Instead of micromanaging, clarify expectations ahead of time.
+Check on employees when appropriate based on their training and ability and follow up with feedback on how they are doing.
 The goal is to put the right people in the right places and enable them to succeed.

 3. “Don’t bring me any bad news.”